laurencejlam/auto-mass-spectra/README.md

 Run peak-stitching-and-normalization.py to stitch together multiple spectra that make up a single data point, as well as normalizing the data using a peak area method to analyse the relative impact of each peak on its spectrum.

 ## Run model
 Run model.py to generate models using hyperparameter sets generated through monte carlo methods.
 This is a computationally efficient alternative to generating almost optimal hyperparameters.
-Hyperparameter.csv is an example of some hyperparameter sets.
+Hyperparameter.csv is an example of a small number of hyperparameter sets.

 The model is a 1-D CNN model designed to train on peak intensity data in 1 m/z bins.